lampmerchant/tashrouter/README.md

 ### What can it do?

 TashRouter can connect multiple AppleTalk networks of different types and define zones in them.
-It can fully replace the functionality of EtherTalk bridge devices (such as AsantéTalk) without resorting to the kinds of hackish and standards-breaking shortcuts that they use.
-For example, you could connect an instance of [Mini vMac](https://www.gryphel.com/c/minivmac/index.html) v37 (which can emulate LocalTalk using LToUDP) and a Macintosh 512ke (which can connect to a LocalTalk network using [TashTalk](https://github.com/lampmerchant/tashtalk)) to a [Netatalk](https://github.com/Netatalk/netatalk) v2.x server to share files and printers.
+It can fully replace the functionality of EtherTalk bridge devices (such as AsantéTalk) without resorting to the kinds of standards-breaking hacks that they use.
+For example, you could connect an instance of [Mini vMac](https://www.gryphel.com/c/minivmac/index.html) [v37](https://68kmla.org/bb/index.php?threads/emulation-binaries-for-mini-vmac-37-with-ltoudp.46443/) (which can emulate LocalTalk over LToUDP) and a Macintosh 512k (which can connect to a LocalTalk network that TashRouter can access using [TashTalk](https://github.com/lampmerchant/tashtalk)) to a [Netatalk](https://github.com/Netatalk/netatalk) v2.x server to share files and printers.

 ### What do I need to run it?

 A single-board computer such as a Raspberry Pi makes an ideal host for TashRouter.
 A [TashTalk Hat](https://ko-fi.com/s/60b561a0e3) will allow a device with a Raspberry Pi-compatible GPIO header to connect to a LocalTalk network.
 However, any computer that can run [Python](https://www.python.org/) v3.x can run TashRouter.
-For example, a server running [Void Linux](https://voidlinux.org/) can route between an EtherTalk network and a LocalTalk network running LToUDP, while an [AirTalk](https://airtalk.shop/product/airtalk-complete/) wirelessly bridges the LToUDP network to physical LocalTalk devices.
+For example, a server running [Void Linux](https://voidlinux.org/) can route between an EtherTalk network and a LocalTalk network running LToUDP, while an [AirTalk](https://airtalk.shop/product/airtalk-complete/) wirelessly bridges the LToUDP network to a physical LocalTalk network.

 ### Where can I get support?